platformsh-templates/pink-rabbit/README.md

 # Blackfire.io: Revealing Performance Secrets with Profiling

 Well hi there Alice!
-It's seems you've seen a Pink Rabbit at SymfonyLive Paris 2023, and fell into a hole.
+It's seems you've seen a Pink Rabbit at SymfonyOnline June 2023, and fell into a hole.

 This repository is the code of [escape.book.b7e.io](https://escape.book.b7e.io/), the magical place where you landed.